niru-27/DCS-Keybinds-Manager/README.md

 ## Known issues:
-Clicking the close button leaves the script running, so please close it from system try when you're done
+Clicking the close button leaves the script running, so please press Escape or close it from system try when you're done